The Amazing Mr. X: Plot

+Martin and her younger sister Janet suspect foul play, but cannot convince Christine that she is being conned.
+They decide to consult a detective specialized in unmasking frauds and learn that someone matching Alexis's description had already been once in jail.
+As the detective was involved in that operation and can be recognized by Alexis, he decides to send Janet undercover to get the psychic's fingerprints and confirm the latter's identity.
+However, Alexis quickly sees Janet's intentions and convinces her that, despite him having been in jail, his powers are real and his intentions are noble.

-Christine Faber (Lynn Bari) awakes one night to the sound of her late husband's voice calling out.
-She walks outside her beachfront home to investigate.
-There, she encounters a stranger named Alexis (Turhan Bey), a mysterious spiritualist who seems to know all about her.
-She hears her late husband's favorite musical composition, Frédéric Chopin's Fourth Prelude from Opus.
-28 in E minor, and is unnerved by it.
-After more nights of eerie vocal manifestations, Christine and her younger sister Janet (Cathy O'Donnell) decide to consult Alexis.
-Over time, they become enmeshed in Alexis's strange life.
-One evening, he stages a surprisingly convincing séance for the two women.
-After they leave, however, he is surprised by the appearance of Christine's dead husband, Paul Faber, alive and well.
-It turns out that Paul (Donald Curtis) had faked his own death two years earlier.
+Janet is instantly smitten with Alexis.
+One evening, she accompanies Christine to Alexis's mansion, where he stages a convincing séance for the two women.
+After they leave, however, he is surprised by the appearance of Paul, alive and well.
+It turns out that Paul had faked his own death two years earlier.
 Having now returned, he schemes for ways to dispatch Christine in order to get his hands on her wealth.
-He begins by blackmailing the crooked Alexis into continuing his con of the two sisters.
+Using his knowledge of Alexis's crookedness, Paul begins blackmailing him into continuing his con of the two sisters.

-One evening, while Alexis romances young Janet just outside the beach house, Christine hears Paul's mysterious voice again.
-Just as before, she exits her bedroom to search outside but falls partway down a cliff and is ultimately saved by Alexis.
-Her fiancé, Martin (Richard Carlson), urges Christine to leave her house for safety and stay in a hospital.
-Christine refuses, helplessly entranced by the recurring voice of Paul.
-Later, Janet suspects something fishy in Paul's "visitations."
-And sure enough, when Paul's voice is heard again, Janet searches the beach house and discovers both Alexis and Paul concealed in a small room with microphones, wire recordings, and other tricks of the spiritualist con game.
+One evening, while Alexis romances Janet outside the beach house, Christine hears Paul's voice again.
+Just as before, she exits her bedroom to search outside but falls partway down a cliff.
+Going against Paul's murderous plans, Alexis ultimately saves Christine.
+Later, Martin urges Christine to leave her house for safety and stay in a hospital.
+Christine refuses, entranced by Paul's recurring voice.
+However, Janet suspects something fishy in Paul's "visitations."
+When Paul's voice is heard again, she searches the beach house and discovers both Alexis and Paul concealed in a room with microphones, wire recordings, and other tricks of the spiritualist con game.
 Paul threatens Janet with a pistol, but Alexis tries to protect her from harm.
-While doing so, he is fatally shot by Paul.
+While doing so, he is shot by Paul.
 The police arrive.
 Paul shoots at them; but the cops return fire.
 This time, Paul dies.
+Relieved to know that Janet is safe, Alexis dies soon after.